iotaledger/introduction-docs/docs/tutorials/mainnet_hornet_node_k8s.md

 hornet-rest   NodePort   10.60.3.96     <none>        14265:31480/TCP                                  24h
 ```

-The REST service now will be load balancing two Pods as you can check out yourself:
+The REST service will be load balancing two Pods.
+You can verify this by running the following command:

 ```sh
 kubectl describe services/hornet-rest -n tangle